CodeWithNafisat/CropSelectionPrediction/README.md

 ---

+🚩 Problem Statement:
-🚩 Problem StatementAgriculture is increasingly becoming data-driven, yet many farmers and agricultural planners lack accessible tools to interpret complex soil and climate data.
+Agriculture is increasingly becoming data-driven, yet many farmers and agricultural planners lack accessible tools to interpret complex soil and climate data.
 Choosing the wrong crop for specific environmental conditions can lead to:

 * **Reduced yields** and financial loss.
 * **Soil degradation** due to nutrient imbalance.